lindeskar/tf-class-intermediate/README.md

 ### 08 - Data and Variables

 Work with variable types and to output data from them.
 Also try adding more outputs for specific or modified data.

+### 09 - Resource Counts and Conditionals

+Generate multiple resources based on a number variable count and conditionally create a resource based on a boolean variable.